NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.light_manipulator/tutorial/tutorial.md

 In <code>on_ended_fn</code>, the <code>visible</code> parameter (the last argument of the function) should be set to <code>False</code>.
 </details>

-### 6. Scaling Everything
+### Step 7: Scaling Everything

-### 6.1 Theory
-We've implemented all the critical features of the extension so far:
+All the critical features of the extension have been implemented so far:
 * The ability to change the width and height of a light panel
 * The ability to change the intensity of a light panel.

-In many 3D Graphics Engines, there is often a shortcut to scale all dimensions of an object at once.
-Let's add a few small rectangles at the corners of our light panel to allow users to scale width and height at the same time.
+In many 3D apps, there is often a shortcut to scale all of the dimensions of an object at once.
+Add a few small rectangles to the corners of the `LightPanel` to allow users to scale width and height at the same time.

 ![](../data/preview.png)

-To do this, we'll start by creating a function (`make_corner_rec`) to draw a [rectangle](https://docs.omniverse.nvidia.com/py/kit/source/extensions/omni.ui.scene/docs/index.html#omni.ui_scene.scene.Rectangle) like so:
+### Step 7.1: Add Scaling Rectangles

+Add this code to `on_build()`

 ```python
 # create 4 rectangles at the corner, and add gesture to update width, height and intensity at the same time